 The user specifies a drought sensitivity class (1-3) for each species, which determine the influence drought has on seedlings, which is reflected in reduced establishment.
 Class 1 is insensitive to drought and has no establishment modification.
 Class 2 is moderately sensitive to drought and has establishment reduced by 50%.
 Class 3 is sensitive to drought and has establishment reduced by 100%.
 Establishment modifications only occur if the number of drought years exceeds the minimum threshold, and the modifications are only applied to a single succession timestep.
 Therefore it is important that the drought extensions and the succession extension be run with the same timestep.

 References

+Gustafson, E.J., B.R.
+Sturtevant.
+In prep.
+Assessing the spatial and temporal scale of forest mortality from drought stress: implications for climate change.
+Ecosystems.

 Acknowledgments

+Brian Sturtevant contributed to the design of this extension.

 Parameter Input File